YashwanthKamireddi/FLOAT-AI/README.md

-# FloatChat
+# FloatAI

-Production-ready instructions for running the FloatChat stack locally.
+Production-ready instructions for running the FloatAI stack locally.

-## What does FloatChat do?
+## What does FloatAI do?

-FloatChat is a mission console for ARGO ocean intelligence:
+FloatAI is a mission console for ARGO ocean intelligence:

 - **Chat-to-Insight** – Scientists type plain-language questions; the backend orchestrates Gemini + SQL generation to surface float records, profiles, statistics, and maps.
 - **Guided Analytics** – The UI narrates findings, summarizes trends, and pairs every chart with short, readable takeaways so teams can brief stakeholders quickly.